apace7/local_volume_database/docs/source/usage.rst

 Many columns also have associated error columns.
 These follow the format of name + _em, + _ep + _ul (e.g., rhalf_em).

-error columns:
+Error Columns:

-* _em = error minus = minus 1 sigma (or 16% confidence interval)
+* _em = error minus = minus 1 sigma (or 16% confidence/credible interval)
-* _ep = error plus = plus 1 sigma (84% confidence interval)
+* _ep = error plus = plus 1 sigma (84% confidence/credible interval)
+* _ll = lower limt at  5% confidence/credible interval
-* _ul = upper limit at 95% confidence interval (some are at 5sigma, 90% or 84%, but the goal is to make it consistent)
+* _ul = upper limit at 95% confidence/credible interval (some are at 5sigma, 90% or 84%, but the goal is to make it consistent)

-The reference format is author last name + ADS bibcode.
+The format for the reference columns is author last name + ADS bibcode.
 The author's last name has special characters removed but the capitalization is unchanged.
 There is an associated bibtex file (latex/lvdb.bib) that includes all references in the database.

 Decription of yaml files
 ------------------------

 There is an `example yaml file <https://github.com/apace7/local_volume_database/blob/main/code/example_yaml.yaml>`_ in the /code/ folder.
-It includes all collections and keys in the database with a short descrition and units.
+It includes all collections and keys in the database.
 Not all keys are included in the combined csv tables.
 The yaml keys are **Bolded** below and the bullet points follow the yaml collection structure.
 Errors columns are not included in the list below and some columns include upper limits in the combined table.
 The collections are split such that a single reference can describe the contents.